operator-framework/operator-sdk/proposals/scorecard-plugin-system.md

     MaximumPoints int
     // Suggestions is a list of suggestions for the user to improve their score (if applicable) Suggestions   []string
-    // Errors is a list of the errors that occured during the test (this can include both fatal and non-fatal errors) Errors        []error
+    // Errors is a list of the errors that occurred during the test (this can include both fatal and non-fatal errors) Errors        []error
 }